-U.S. Pork Contaminated with Growth Drug and Resistant Bacteria
+U.S. Pork Infected with Resistant Bacteria and Growth Drug

 The research tested 240 samples of pork commercially available in retail stores with popular brand names.
 The researchers found that about 20% of the samples tested positive for the drug Ractopamine.
 Ractopamine is an adrenal beta agonist used to increase muscle growth and reduce fat deposits in animals.
 Hog farmers use it to increase the size of the animal without increasing its fat content.